 The Garden Route is one of those areas in South Africa which you cannot stop exploring as the region has so much to offer.
 Oudtshoorn is one of the most visited tourist places along the Garden Route.
 This quaint town of 60 000 inhabitants is the capital of the Little Karoo and is cosily nestled between the Swartberg and Outeniqua mountains.

 6 reasons to visit Oudtshoorn, the ostrich capital of South Africa

 I always look forward to arriving in Oudtshoorn when travelling around the Garden Route, as there are so many nice things to see and do.
 I have listed 6 reasons why you should definitely go and soak up the beauty of this area.

-1. Ostrich capital of the world
+1. Oudtshoorn is the ostrich capital of the world

 The most important reason why tourists go to Oudtshoorn is the presence of thousands of the worlds biggest birds, the ostrich, which makes it the perfect opportunity to scratch that one item off your bucket list; to ride an ostrich.
 That said, the maximum weight for riding an ostrich is 80 kg.

 Oudtshoorn houses the biggest population of ostriches in the world, hence its nickname, ‘The Ostrich Capital of the World’, or as it is known locally ‘Groot Voël Paradys’, which is Afrikaans for ‘Big Bird Paradise’.

 It all started at the end of the 19th century when ostrich feathers were an important fashion item among rich Europeans, mostly as decoration for their hats.
 The breeding of ostriches boomed during this time with feathers of over 300 000 birds to chose from.
 When the market for ostrich feathers later collapsed, the locals decided to start fuelling tourism, the birds were there anyhow, so best to take advantage of this.

 Visit an ostrich farm